Speaking from the Heart

 IMG_0618.JPG

-It was 5:00 p.m.
-Thursday, the first day of March 2012.
-It was St. David’s Day and, for all Welshmen, an extremely special day of the year.
-Saint David, or Dewi Sant as he is known in Welsh, is our Patron Saint.
-I sat in my office at home, propped up in a wheelchair; I had made it to yet another milestone in the two-and-a-half-year wait on the transplant list, my quest to stay alive.
-I was being supported in that by a wonderful intravenous drug called Milrinone.
-I wondered if I would make it to the next one I had set; I doubted it and had, to a large extent, resigned myself to my coming demise; no, I was almost looking forward to it.
-The phone rang, and the caller ID read ‘Duke 919 area code.’
+It was 5:00 p.m. on Thursday, March 1, 2012—St David’s Day, a very special occasion for all Welshmen.
+Saint David, known as Dewi Sant in Welsh, is our Patron Saint.
+I sat in my home office, propped up in a wheelchair, having reached yet another milestone in my two-and-a-half-year wait on the transplant list in my quest to stay alive.
+I was being supported by a remarkable intravenous drug called Milrinone.
+I wondered if I would make it to the next milestone I had set for myself; I doubted it and had largely resigned myself to my impending demise.
+I was almost looking forward to it.

 “This is Melissa from Duke Transplant; we have a heart for you.
 How quickly can you get to Duke Hospital?”

-I thought I would achieve one of those ‘bucket list items’, screaming through the streets at breakneck speed and being pulled over by the Police.
-They would ask me what I thought I was doing, and I would reply, “I’m going to have a heart transplant!”
-Then the officer would tell me to follow him and we would both shoot off in a cloud of smoke, sirens wailing and blue lights flashing!
+I had always imagined achieving one of those bucket list items: racing through the streets at breakneck speed and getting pulled over by the police.
+I pictured the officer asking me what I thought I was doing, and I would reply, “I’m on my way for a heart transplant!”
+The officer would then tell me to follow him, and we would zoom off together in a cloud of smoke, sirens wailing and blue lights flashing!

-60.7 miles 58 minutes, from Jamestown, NC to Duke University hospital…. for the first time ever, I never saw a single police officer all of the way!
+The journey was 60.7 miles and took 58 minutes from Jamestown, NC, to Duke University Hospital.
+Surprisingly, I didn’t see a single police officer the entire trip!

 bc-hands.jpg